bdaly101/AI-SQL-Dev/QUICKSTART.md

 - Ensure TypeScript files contain Supabase client usage
 - The scanner looks for `.from('table')` patterns
 - Check that source files are in `src/` (or your custom path)

+### Config file not loading
+- Ensure file is named `.ai-sql-dev.json` or `ai-sql-dev.config.json`
+- Check JSON syntax is valid
+- Run `npm start init` to create a fresh config

 ## What's Next?